YahyaMansoor/Loan-Approval-EDA-Modeling-/README.md

 data.isnull().sum()
 ```

-After figuring out the missing values of all the feature/columns we can now impute or detele the missing values.
-Criteria for imputing data:

-1. If the feature is categorical in nature (e.g Temperature can be hot,humid,cold) we can impute it with the most occuring category.

-2. If the feautue is numerical in nature (e.g Height of the person) we can impute the missing row by taking the mean or median of the enitre feature.

-Caution before deleting the missing data/rows:
-We should only delete the missing data when the number of missing rows are less in number.
-Deleting rows can solve missing data problem, but it is also loss of data when it comes to other features in that row.
+After identifying the missing values in the dataset, we can either impute or delete them.
+If the missing feature is categorical, we can impute it with the most occurring category.
+On the other hand, if the missing feature is numerical, we can impute it with the mean or median of the entire feature.
+However, caution should be taken before deleting missing data, especially when the number of missing rows is less.
+Deleting rows may solve the missing data problem, but it also leads to the loss of data from other features in that row.

 ## Final Adjustments to Data